Phoebezuo/Phoebezuo.github.io/_posts/2026-05-31-Unitree-SDK2-Connect-Go2-G1.md

 ## Step 5: Connect to the robot network

-Connect your computer to the robot by Ethernet or by the network mode recommended for your robot.
+Connect your computer to the robot by Ethernet.

+Before checking the network, start both the controller and the robot.

+After a short while, the Go2 may stand up by itself.
+Press `L2 + A` on the controller to make the robot lower down first.

-Then find the computer's network interface name:
+Once the robot is powered on and in a safe low position, find the computer's network interface name:

 ```bash
 ip addr